atarici/atarici/README.md

 - 👋 Hi
-- 👀 I’m interesting in Web Design and Game Development
+- 👀 I’m interesting in Java and Web Design
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Java

 - 📫 How to reach me?